nikita-0209/nikita-0209.github.io/_pages/about.md

 Previously, Nikita was an AI Resident at [Google Research India](https://research.google/teams/india-research-lab/), where she worked under the guidance of [Evan Shelhamer](http://imaginarynumber.net/) and [Alok Talekar](https://research.google/people/106902/).
 She contributed to developing an AI-powered API for agricultural solutions, using satellite imagery for precision farming and afforestation mapping.

 She graduated from [BITS Pilani](https://www.bits-pilani.ac.in/) in 2023 with a Bachelor’s in Computer Science and a Master’s in Physics.
 For her thesis, Nikita worked at [Mila Quebec AI Institute](https://mila.quebec/en) under the supervision of [Professor Yoshua Bengio](https://yoshuabengio.org/), alongside [Moksh Jain](https://mj10.github.io/) and [Alex Hernandez Garcia](https://alexhernandezgarcia.github.io/), where she developed GFlowNets for scientific discovery.
 In the past, she has conducted research under [Professor Tilman Plehn](https://www.thphys.uni-heidelberg.de/~plehn/) (Heidelberg University), [Professor Taritree Wongjirad](https://as.tufts.edu/physics/people/faculty/taritree-wongjirad) (Tufts University), and [Vinti Agarwal](https://vinti8776.github.io/v_agarwal) (BITS Pilani).
+She has also had the amazing experience of leading one of the early AI initiative at Indian Space Research Organisation (ISRO) in 2020.

 Nikita is a recipient of the [DAAD-WISE](https://www.daad.in/en/2023/09/20/applications-invited-working-internships-in-science-and-engineering-wise-2023-24/), [Charpak Lab](https://www.inde.campusfrance.org/france-excellence-charpak-summer-training-scholarship), and [MITACS Globalink](https://www.mitacs.ca/our-programs/globalink-research-award-students-postdocs/) scholarships.
 She is committed to supporting the research community and currently serves on the [Women in Machine Learning (WiML) Board](https://www.wiml.org/directors).